This post may include affiliate links; see our disclosure policy.

 • ½ teaspoon dried rosemary

-Another great Italian seasoning substitute?
-A combination of oregano and basil!
+Another great Italian seasoning substitute is a combination of oregano and basil!
 These dried herbs have the strongest flavor profile in Italian seasoning.
-If you have dried thyme, you can throw in a little of that as well.
+If you have dried thyme, you can throw in a little of that, as well.
 Here are a few ideas:

 • 1 teaspoon Italian seasoning = ½ teaspoon dried oregano and ½ teaspoon dried basil